 A Few Quick Serving Ideas to include turmeric in meals:

-- Add turmeric to egg salad to give it an even bolder yellow color.
+- Add turmeric to egg salad to give it an even bolder yellow colour.

 - Give salad dressings an orange-yellow hue by adding some turmeric powder to them.